 What to Expect

-During the three weeks, you will have opportunities to:
+During the five days, you will have opportunities to:

-- develop a deep understanding of your unique breath and voice
+- discover new dimensions of your unique breath, body and voice

-- foster a tangible awareness of your own vocal and physical habits
+- tap into the potential of your vocal and physical imagination

-- build a coherent and integrated approach to physical, vocal, and text preparation
+- explore integrated approaches to physical, vocal, and text practices

-Seasoned actors and advanced students are invited to renew and revitalize their craft.
-Directors and playwrights can gain a more profound understanding of the actor’s craft as well as a new organic process for their work.
-Dancers and movers in the performing arts can expect to find a deeper connection to their own bodies through the window of their resonant voices.
-Voice teachers will acquire new approaches to enrich their teaching.
+Actors and advanced acting students are invited to renew and revitalize their craft.
+Directors and playwrights will experience the actor’s process through innovative sensory practices.
+Dancers and movers will increase their performance range as they discover the resonance of their voices.
+Voice teachers will acquire approaches to enrich their teaching.

 How to Prepare

-Participants will receive a finalized schedule a few days prior to the beginning of the INTENSIVE.
+Participants will receive a schedule prior to the beginning of the workshop.